-Reston Parkway within the Transit Station Area - Reston Parkway between South Lakes Drive and Baron Cameron Avenue should be designed as a tree-lined parkway that is safe for motorists, pedestrians, and bicyclists, and includes safe pedestrian crossing opportunities between activity areas.
+Reston Parkway within the Transit Station Area - Reston Parkway between South Lakes Drive and Baron Cameron Avenue should be designed as a tree-lined parkway that is safe for motorists, pedestrians, and bicyclists.

 Reston Parkway Outside the Transit Station Area - The character of Reston Parkway should transition from the more formal Transit Station Area to the more suburban neighborhood areas located north of Baron Cameron Avenue and south of South Lakes Drive.